frankapimenta/Fiber/README.md

+﻿
 # FIBER

+# WARNING

+This is a POC project.
+Do not use it in production.
+IT IS NOT READY YET.

 # Author

 I developed this framework in order to provide a convention framework for the development of API with .NET Core.